steaks/codeducky/blogs/DistributedLock.md

 <h3 id="problem">The Problem</h3>

-I was recently reworking some code that establishes a user's session in several legacy sub-systems of an application.
+I was recently reworking some code that establishes a user's session in a legacy sub-system of our application.
 Because this process can be expensive and isn't always needed, I wanted to do it lazily.
 The initialization code looked something like this:

 <pre>
 var existingSessionInfo = GetLegacySessionInformation(); // HTTP GET request to authentication service